 Bear Creek Academy serves both male & female students between the ages of 11 and 18, grades 6-12.
 The school admits students throughout the academic year, and students may be publicly or privately funded.
 Most students are eligible for special education services and have an IEP, but an IEP is not a requirement for admission to the school.
-Students who have an IEP typically have Specific Learning Disability, Emotional Disturbance, and/or OHI as their primary disability.
+Students who have an IEP typically have Specific Learning Disability, Emotional Disturbance, OHI, Intellectual Disability, and/or Autism as their primary disability.
 Often students have been diagnosed with multiple disabilities.

 A typical student is between the ages of 11 and 18, and though often emotionally immature, is able to function among peers and develop interpersonal relationships.
 Most students have experienced frustration or failure in the traditional academic setting due to specific learning difficulties, attention deficits, hyperactivity, poor motivation, poor study skills, behavior problems, or emotional disabilities.
 Other difficulties may originate from unresolved emotional, developmental, and family issues, which manifest themselves as opposition to school and to school rules.
 Some of the students are currently taking medications to help them manage their behavior at home and school.
 Intellectually, students range from borderline to high average.